kadaster-labs/sensrnet-home/docs/KeyConcepts.md

 >
 > An event can be defined as "a significant change in state".

-This idea of describing changes of state as events and designing the system based on production, detection and consumption of reaction to events is taken as base for the design of SensRNet.
+This idea of describing changes of state as events and designing the system based on production, detection and consumption of and reaction to events is taken as base for the design of SensRNet.
 This works quite well with the concept of decentralization.

-The production of events can event be utilized even more by using the events as the only 'source of truth'.
+The production of events can be utilized even more by using the events as the only 'source of truth'.
 The only really trusted stored data are the events.
 This is the concept of Event Sourcing.
 Before a next command can be validated and processed the current state is loaded from the stack of events produced earlier.